 1960: Boston's Bronco Horvath extends his NHL-record point-scoring streak to 21 games with a first-period assist on a goal by Johnny Bucyk in the Bruins' 3-2 victory against Detroit at Boston Garden.

 1968: In the final game played at the old Madison Square Garden, the New York Rangers rally for a 3-3 tie with Detroit.
 Rod Gilbert has three assists for New York, including one on Jean Ratelle's game-tying goal in the third period that turns out to be the last in the old Garden.
 The new (and current) Garden opens one week later.

 1982: NHL history is made when referee Kerry Fraser awards penalty shots to two Vancouver Canucks players in the same period.
 Thomas Gradin and Ivan Hlinka each score against Red Wings goalie Gilles Gilbert in the third period of a 4-4 tie at Joe Louis Arena.

 1984: Al Arbour becomes the fifth coach in NHL history to reach 500 career wins.
 The milestone comes when the New York Islanders defeat the Canucks 6-4 at Nassau Coliseum.

-1988: Wayne Gretzky scores a goal and has two assists in the Edmonton Oilers' 7-2 victory against the Canucks at Pacific Coliseum to give him 101 points, his NHL-record ninth 100-point season.
+1988: Wayne Gretzky has a goal and has two assists in the Edmonton Oilers' 7-2 victory against the Canucks at Pacific Coliseum to give him 101 points, his NHL-record ninth 100-point season.
 He passes Marcel Dionne, who had eight.

 2000: Ray Bourque becomes the second defenseman in NHL history to reach 1,500 points when he scores a goal for the Bruins in a 5-2 loss to the Rangers at Madison Square Garden.
 He is the ninth player to reach the milestone.